ncatlab/nlab-content/pages/1/2/1/2/2121/content.md

 A locus of zeros of a set of polynomials is an affine [[algebraic variety]]; mimicking this situation Vinogradov has introduced a geometric object related to systems of nonlinear differential equations, the __diffieties__.
 Other people also call these objects  D-varieties (Malgrange), D-schemes (Beilinson, Drinfeld) or differential algebras (Ritt, Kolchin) depending on the flavour of geometry.

  (Zoran: I object.
 There may be one idea, but as variety and scheme are not the same, the level of generality should be in mathematics precisely distinguished.
-D-schemes for example arenot necessarily in characteristics zero.)
+D-schemes for example are not necessarily in characteristics zero.
+Michael: I agree that I was sloppy and should spell out the precise relation between the different definitions, but your remark about characteristic zero is not an objection.
+If you read Vinogradov he emphazises that everything should be expressed algebraically, and there is no problem in defining diffieties over characteristic p)

 * A. M. Vinogradov, _Local symmetries and conservation laws_, Acta Appl.
 Math., Vol. 2, 1984, p.
 21.